 Housing here is super expensive, more people rent here than buy.
 Most people live in apartments with no outside area, something that was very difficult for me to get used to because I always had an outside space for the kids to play in.

 Initially, I missed my family and South Africa a lot but the last 8 years has changed me a lot and when I go back to South Africa to visit I know I won’t move back there again.
 It doesn’t feel like home anymore, but I sure do miss a lot of things!
-Especially the food (BG – I hear you – South African food is the best!!)
+Especially the food (OG – I hear you – South African food is the best!!)

-BG: How have you found integration into the local community?
+OG: How have you found integration into the local community?

 JO: I’ve met quite a few expats from all over the world through our International church as well as families that moved here to work on a contract basis, and Gran Canarian basketball players & their families, mostly from the US.